Ornithologists on my way

 Lars Abrahamsen, Funen, Denmark

-Lars is an autodidact artist, specialized in producing large sculptures.
+Lars is an autodidact artist, who has specialized in producing large sculptures.
 I first met him around 1978 at Nature Reserve Vorsø, Horsens Fjord, where we both worked as birdwatchers for several periods 1981-1993.

 Lars, ringing cormorant chicks at Lake Brændegårdssøen, Funen, June 6, 1981.
 This chick has a deformed bill.
 (Photo copyright © by Kaj Halberg)